 When our parents casually bring up the topic of marriage, we might shy away from it initially, and finally make up our mind about it over time.
 Given that this decision is made gradually, we as a society have somehow designed phases in which this information will be made public.

 Now, I know a lot of people love to hack this feature by creating a new profile every time their previous one stops garnering interest or their paid membership expires.
 I am guilty of it too.
-But imagine, if you were truly “fresh” or new in the market, the matrimonial universe actually conspires to get you tonnes of interest.
+But imagine, if you were truly “fresh” or new in the market, the matrimonial universe actually conspires with you to get you tonnes of interest.

 Now, you may not like how the arranged marriage market operates, but it takes courage to walk out on it.
 Most people don’t.
 But let me tell you that there’s no better way to figure out if arranged marriage works for you or not than signing up on a matrimonial app and assessing this for yourself rather than letting your family fool themselves for years that they’re being useful in your partner search.